Originally published September 16, 2015

 - The Lessons Learned Handbook by Nick Milton

-- SIKM Leaders Community discussion
+- SIKM Leaders Community discussions

 Proven practices: selecting, documenting, and replicating processes which have proven to improve business results so that others in similar environments or with similar needs can benefit from proven successes